-This installment involves deductions that are easily overlooked.
+This installment in our series about tax deduction involves deductions that are easily overlooked.

 It’s hard to overlook the big charitable gifts that you made during the year, by check or your payroll deduction (if you do that, check your pay stub in December).
 After all you get letters from the institutions that detail it all.
 However, the little things add up too.
 Remember that you can write off out-of-pocket costs incurred while volunteering for a charity.
 For example, ingredients for dishes you prepare for a nonprofit organization’s soup kitchen and stamps you buy for a school’s fund-raising mailing count as charitable contributions.
 If you drove your car for charity in 2018, remember to deduct 14 cents per mile, plus parking and tolls paid, for your philanthropic journeys.
 The rate will be 14 cents per mile in 2019 as well.